dazstaffs/blog/index.md

 date: 2025-07-25
 ---

-# 🌟 Welcome to My Cloud Learning Journey!
+# 🌟 Welcome to Blog!

-Hi there! 👋 I'm Darren, and this blog is where I share my notes, study guides, and key takeaways from cloud certifications (especially Microsoft Azure).
-Whether you're preparing for the **AZ-900** or exploring cloud concepts, I hope these resources help you!
+Hi there! 👋 I'm Darren, Head of Software Engineering in insurance, and this blog is where I detail my insuranace engineering experiences for the world to read and benefit from.

 ---